top of page

 “Can we train Gen AI on our own content?”Yes.
 Many companies fine-tune large models using proprietary data to make them more relevant to internal needs.

-“How do we get started?”Most Canadian businesses begin with a pilot project.
+“How do we get started?”Most businesses begin with a pilot project.
 Think content generation, chatbot development, or workflow automation.
 AI consultants in Canada can help scope this properly.

 Risks to Watch For